LewF-Dev/charades/README.md

 3. **Turns**: Players alternate turns.
 The game starts with Player 1.
 4. **Winning**: The game ends when one player has no remaining pieces or cannot make a legal move.

-## Contributing
-Contributions are welcome!
-If you'd like to help improve this project, please follow these steps:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

-Please make sure to update tests as appropriate.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.